 SBC strives to provide a motivating work environment and encourages senior and executive personal leadership development through on or off the job training and education.
-As depicted below, Total Compensation encompasses a wide range of rewards to its management, including affiliation with an employer of choice, a job that provides meaningful and rewarding work, a desirable work environment, opportunities for career advancement, competitive pay, benefits and work life balance programs.
+As depicted below, Total Compensation encompasses a wide range of rewards to its management, including affiliation with an employer of choice, a job that provides meaningful and rewarding work, a desirable work environment, opportunities for career advancement, competitive pay, benefits and work life balance programs such as telecommuting, administrative leave, flexible work schedules, et cetera.